 John is a Certified Business Economist (CBE).
 He serves as a member of the Blue Chip Panel of Economic Forecasters and also serves on an informal advisory group for the Federal Reserve Bank of Philadelphia.
 He served as chair for the Economic Advisory Committee of the Securities Industry and Financial Markets Association (SIFMA) Economic Advisory Roundtable.
 John also serves on the finance committee for the Mint Museum in Charlotte and is a regular lecturer to the Cornell Food Executive Program.
 John is past president of the Charlotte Economics Club.
 He has also served on economic advisory committees to the Federal Reserve Bank of Cleveland, the Federal Reserve Bank of Chicago, and the Public Securities Association.

 A strong supporter of education and civic affairs, John serves as a member of the Business Advisory Council at the Walker College of Business at Appalachian State University in Boone, N.C., and on the President’s Council for Charlotte’s Central Piedmont Community College.
 He has previously served as a board member of the British American Business Council of North Carolina, and on the Economic Development Board for the State of North Carolina, a special appointment by the Governor.
 He has also served on the Business Advisory Committee for the City of Charlotte.

 Mark Vitner, Managing Director, Senior Economist

 Mark Vitner is a managing director and senior economist at Wells Fargo, responsible for tracking U.S. and regional economic trends.
-Based in Charlotte, he also writes for the company’s Monthly Economic Outlook report, the Weekly Economic & Financial Commentary, and provides regular updates on the housing markets, commercial real estate, regional economies, consumer spending, and issues impacting small business.
+Based in Charlotte, North Carolina, he also writes for the company’s Monthly Economic Outlook report and the Weekly Economic & Financial Commentary, and he provides regular updates on the housing markets, commercial real estate, regional economies, consumer spending, and issues impacting small business.

 Mark joined a Wells Fargo predecessor institution in 1993.
 Before that, he spent nine years as an economist for Barnett Banks in Jacksonville, Florida.
-Mark’s commentary has been featured in the New York Times, Wall Street Journal, Bloomberg, and many other publications.
+Mark’s commentary has been featured in the New York Times, The Wall Street Journal, Bloomberg, and many other publications.